eneajaho/angular-isr/README.md

 Next time when a user requests the same page he will be served the first cached response.

-There are cases when we don't want to cache pages, and that's why **EXCLUDE_FROM_CACHE** array is used.
-For every url we don't want to serve as static page, we need to add it in the array.
-_By default `/` path is excluded._

 If we want to invalidate the cache for a specific page we need to do a get request like this:
 ```bash
 curl /api/invalidate?secret=<token-here>&urlToInvalidate=<url-here>